-This colorful and seasonal cocktail is perfect for when you see Blood Oranges available in your local grocery store.
+This colorful and seasonal Blood Orange Margarita is perfect for when you see Blood Oranges available in your local grocery store.
 This is a colorful variation of the classic margarita recipe uses fresh, seasonal ingredients, as well as premium tequila.
 A perfect way to use this gorgeous seasonal fruit with a show stopping cocktail.

 So just the other day I was at Trader Joe’s and the food sample being distributed wasn’t something that was processed or really pre-packaged was offered: blood oranges.
 Yes, these cute little fruits have hit shelves.
 And while I love to snack on them, I also don’t mind them in a margarita.
 The ones available were labeled as “Moro.”
 I tend to not see these oranges all year long.

 Pictured below are two oranges: a navel and a blood orange.
 The color is different in the fruit but also in the exterior.
 Most blood oranges I’ve seen also seem to be a bit smaller as well.

 You might see blood oranges hit shelves between December and May.
 In fact, they may not even be the same variety of blood oranges.
 Blood oranges come in several varieties.
 The most common varieties include: